bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 dozen lambs' heart sweetbreads.
                1 pint of good stock.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                A few drops of lemon juice.
-               If liked, Ω wineglass of sherry.
+               If liked, Ì†∑ineglass of sherry.
                Eggs and bread-crumbs.
                Some mashed potatoes and green peas.